kumbulanit/t-sql/tech company/untitled/Presentations/Module9_Enhanced_Theory_Presentation.md

 SELECT
     ProductID,
     ProductName,
-    UnitPrice,
+    BaseSalary,
     CategoryID,

     -- Scalar subquery for single value
     (SELECT CategoryName FROM Categories c WHERE c.CategoryID = p.CategoryID) AS CategoryName,

     -- Scalar subquery with aggregate
-    (SELECT AVG(UnitPrice) FROM Products p2 WHERE p2.CategoryID = p.CategoryID) AS CategoryAveragePrice,
+    (SELECT AVG(BaseSalary) FROM Products p2 WHERE p2.CategoryID = p.CategoryID) AS CategoryAveragePrice,

     -- Scalar subquery for calculations
-    UnitPrice - (SELECT AVG(UnitPrice) FROM Products) AS PriceDifferenceFromOverallAverage,
+    BaseSalary - (SELECT AVG(BaseSalary) FROM Products) AS PriceDifferenceFromOverallAverage,

     -- Conditional scalar subquery
     CASE
-        WHEN UnitPrice > (SELECT AVG(UnitPrice) FROM Products p3 WHERE p3.CategoryID = p.CategoryID)
+        WHEN BaseSalary > (SELECT AVG(BaseSalary) FROM Products p3 WHERE p3.CategoryID = p.CategoryID)
         THEN 'Above Average'
         ELSE 'Below Average'
     END AS PriceCategory

 FROM Products p
 WHERE Discontinued = 0
-ORDER BY CategoryID, UnitPrice DESC;
+ORDER BY CategoryID, BaseSalary DESC;
 ```

 #### **Multi-Value Subqueries with IN**